How to create an llms.txt file

 curl -I https://your-domain.com/llms.txt

-Vercel and Netlify
+Vercel

-static/ for SvelteKit and Hugo).
-Both platforms serve it
+for Next.js or Astro, static/ for SvelteKit and Hugo).
+Netlify serves it at /llms.txt.

 Next.js

-// Next.js (App Router) — public/llms.txt is served as-is.
+// Next.js (App Router), public/llms.txt is served as-is.

 // 1.
 Place the file at: public/llms.txt

 // 2.
-No code change needed — it's served at https://yoursite.com/llms.txt
+No code change needed, it's served at https://yoursite.com/llms.txt

 // If you prefer to generate it dynamically: